atabzo/atabzo/README.md

 ---

-### **you might ask me- "hey what excites you the most? and I'd answer with**
+### **🏄‍♂️ you might ask me- "hey what excites you the most? and I'd answer with**
 - photography : [I've got a mini visual journal to share!](https://bento.me/atabzopixels)
-- absolutely enjoying coding (not having a "super appealing" tech stack yet but the idea of programming cool creative projects fascinates me and above all I love researching and learning new stuff)
+- learning and working on meaningful creative projects!
-- creative writing and journaling (I've something coming up for this. take a guess?)
+- creative writing and journaling (I've something coming up for this)
 - adventures? however this arc shall wait.

 ---